stijnstijn/j2lsnek/README.md

 What's new
 ---
 The aim of this application is to be more stable and resistant to attacks than the previous list server software.
-It has as few dependencies as possible and should run with a minimal footprint.
+It has no dependencies outside the Python 3 standard library and should run with a minimal footprint.
 Another goal is to be easily extensible with new functionality, should projects such as [JJ2+](https://jj2.plus) require it.

 This list server adds a number of constraints that should make it better equipped to handle abuse than the original and node.js-based list servers.
 It limits the amount of connections per IP, synchronises bans among mirrors and sanitises